FilipSannerv/AES-encryptor/README.md

-# AES-128 Encryption algorithm implementation in C.
+# AES-128 algorithm implementation in C.

 Reads key to use from stdin, followed by one or more blocks to encrypt using the key.